I Am... (Ayumi Hamasaki album): Background and development

+“Overall, I felt like I was throwing my true self into the album, so I am... naturally fit.
+But that’s not the only reason.
+In 'Daybreak', there’s a line: ♪Blaming this era, losing my face.♪ I feel like we live in a time where there are so many 'faceless people'—people without individuality, all the same.
+And that’s really sad.”

+— —Hamasaki explaining why she named the album I Am....

 On September 28, 2000, Ayumi Hamasaki released her third studio album Duty.
 It was a critical success upon its release, partially noted for her songwriting abilities and overall production standard.
 It became Hamasaki's best-selling studio album in Japan, debuting at number one on the Oricon Albums Chart and selling over two million copies.
 To promote the record, Hamasaki embarked on her 2000 concert tour and eventually her annual Live Countdown concert tour.

 Work on new music began after the promotion for Duty concluded, with the release of her single "M" in December 2000.
 Initially dissatisfied with the original results her team had given her for the track "M," Hamasaki decided to compose the tune herself.
 She was pleased with the final sound, so she concentrated on writing and producing new material for the album under the alias Crea.
 During the early stages of development, Hamasaki's record label Avex Trax planned to release a musical retrospective of the singer's career.
 Despite Hamasaki's refusal, Avex Trax released her greatest hits album A Best in March 2001 as a "competitive strategy" against the release of Japanese recording artist Hikaru Utada's album Distance.
 Despite its massive commercial success in Japan at the time, this resulted in a minor pause in her new material.

-She returned to making music for her new album, initially pursuing a darker and more personal sound similar to her previous records.
-However, Hamasaki told Time that the September 11, 2001 attacks in New York City affected her emotionally.
-As a result, she decided to abandon her musical direction in order to concentrate on "lighter themes" like faith and peace.
+Unlike her previous albums, Hamasaki did not begin with a clear theme when making I Am... due to limited production time.
+Instead, she focused on shaping sounds she wanted to express.
+Midway through, she realized the album lacked unity, which led her to identify “sharing freedom and loneliness” (a lyric from Naturally) as the underlying concept.
+Hamasaki told Time that the September 11, 2001 attacks in New York City affected her emotionally.
+As a result, she decided to concentrate on "lighter themes" like faith and peace.
 Along with this decision, Hamasaki decided to broaden her market by performing outside of Japan; in 2002, she made her international debut at the MTV Asia Awards in Singapore.